atlanhq/camelot/docs/dev/contributing.rst

 .. _follow these instructions: https://help.github.com/articles/creating-a-pull-request-from-a-fork/

-Work on your Pull Request
+Work on your pull request
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 We recommend that your pull request complies with the following guidelines: